Manifolds of Triangulations, braid groups of manifolds and the groups $\Gamma_{n}^{k}$: The groups

 \section{The groups $\Gamma^k_n$}

-In the present section we consider the case of the manifold $M^d=\R^d$ being a vector space.
+In the present section we consider the case of the manifold $M^d=\mathbb{R}^d$ being a vector space.
+The case of Euclidian space gives groups which are important for the general case.
 In the present paper we deal mostly with the case of $d\ge 3$.
 The very interesting initial case $d=2$ is studied in~\cite{ManturovKim}.
+We start with the case $d=3$.